-Our research, published in a new working paper, looked at how views on immigration change over time among different age groups.
+Our research looked at how views on immigration change over time among different age groups.
 Our findings – that there are significant, persistent differences between generations when it comes to their attitudes to immigration – are particularly relevant in the context of the UK’s Brexit referendum.

 Long before the Brexit referendum, we began investigating whether people in Western democracies that had experienced large-scale, post-war immigration might be growing more tolerant of living in a more diverse society.
 Some research suggests such a shift is unlikely, as people tend to respond to increases in diversity by feeling threatened and hostile.
 Others, however, predict that more diversity may lead to more contact between groups of people from different ethnic origins, which may eventually increase tolerance and acceptance.

 So far, much of the existing research on attitudes to immigration has largely ignored the potential importance of generational differences.
 Yet other research has found these different generations have different views on various social issues, including valuing individual freedom over order and environmental protection.
 Researchers have long contended that such generational differences are likely because the conditions when people “come of age” politically and socially – generally thought to be between the ages of 15 to 20 – are instrumental in shaping their opinions, attitudes, and behaviours later in life.

 In our research, we used a public opinion dataset that spans 2002-17 to follow the attitudes of several generations of British citizens.
 We looked at how their attitudes to immigration shifted over this period and whether the views of some generations were persistently different from one another.